dankelley/mooring/README.md

 The goal of the `mooring` package is to facilitate computations in the R language of the deformation of oceanographic moorings by ocean currents.
-It builds on Fortran code discussed by Moller (1976), which evolved into a new form as discussed by James M. Hamilton, Fowler, and Belliveau (1997) and J. M. Hamilton (1989), and then a Matlab form discussed by Dewey (1999).
+It builds on Fortran code discussed by Moller (1976), which evolved into a new form as discussed by Hamilton, Fowler, and Belliveau (1997) and Hamilton (1989), and then a Matlab form discussed by Dewey (1999).
 It is more limited than these earlier works, e.g. in considering only unidirectional currents, in ignoring the stretching of mooring components, and in ignoring the stresses involved during mooring descent.

 In addition to a fairly broad suite of functions, the package also